Aisling: History of the form

-In later years, like his fellow Irish-language poets Diarmuid na Bolgaí Ó Sé and Máire Bhuidhe Ní Laoghaire, Ballymacoda-born poet and Deerfield, New York homesteader Pádraig Phiarais Cúndún updated Aisling poetry from Jacobitism to more recent religious and political causes of the Irish people.
-Cúndún's Aisling poems helped inspire the more recent Irish-language poetry of Seán Gaelach Ó Súilleabháin, who adapted the Aisling tradition to the experiences of the Irish diaspora, the events of the Easter Rising of 1916, and the Irish War of Independence.
+In later years, like his fellow Irish-language poets Diarmuid na Bolgaí Ó Sé and Máire Bhuidhe Ní Laoghaire, Ballymacoda-born poet and Deerfield, New York homesteader Pádraig Phiarais Cúndún updated aisling poetry from Jacobitism to more recent religious and political causes of the Irish people.
+Cúndún's aisling poems helped inspire the more recent Irish-language poetry of Seán Gaelach Ó Súilleabháin, who adapted the aisling tradition to the experiences of the Irish diaspora, the events of the Easter Rising of 1916, and the Irish War of Independence.

+In Scottish Gaelic literature, Fr.
+Allan MacDonald's eerily prophetic Aisling poem Ceum nam Mìltean ("The March of Thousands"), describes waking up after a nightmare and feeling a sense of foreboding and dread about thousands of men marching away, through the newly fallen snow, to a conflict they will never return from.
+Literary scholar Ronald Black wrote that Ceum nam Mìltean deserved to be "first in any anthology of the poetry of World War I" and "would not have been in any way out of place, with regard to style or substance" in Sorley MacLean's groundbreaking 1943 Symbolist poetry collection Dàin do Eimhir.

-Seán Gaelach Ó Súilleabháin, a native of the now abandoned island of Inishfarnard, off the Beara Peninsula of County Cork, emigrated to the United States in 1905 and settled in the heavily Irish-American mining city of Butte, Montana, where he continued to both collect and compose Modern literature in Irish until his death in 1957.
+In modern poetry composed in the Irish language outside Ireland, a major figure remains.
+Seán Gaelach Ó Súilleabháin was a native of the now-abandoned island of Inishfarnard off the Beara Peninsula of County Cork. Ó Súilleabháin emigrated to the United States in 1905 and settled in the heavily Irish-American mining city of Butte, Montana, where he continued to both collect and compose Modern literature in Irish until his death in 1957.

-In his pre-Easter Rising Aisling poem Cois na Tuinne ("Beside the Wave"), Seán Gaelach describes pondering the woes of the Gael when he encounters the goddess Érin.
+In his pre-Easter Rising aisling poem Cois na Tuinne ("Beside the Wave"), Seán Gaelach describes pondering the woes of the Gael when he encounters the goddess Érin.
 Stunned, Seán Gaelach asks whether she is the heroine Medea from Greek mythology or perhaps the lover of 17th-century Irish clan chief Donal Cam O'Sullivan Beare.
 Although Érin laments her state, Seán Gaelach promises her that the Irish Volunteers will soon rise up and drive the English from the land.
 He predicts that the post-independence Irish economy will boom and bring everyone prosperity, the Irish language will be restored to the people, and that Ireland will be re-forested and filled with singing birds in all the branches of the trees.